Adamouization/ASP-Timetable/README.md

     * `atoms.lp` contains all the atoms such as courses, lecturers, rooms, ...
     * `--outf=2` outputs the generated answer set in JSON format
     * `|` pipes the JSON output into the python script
-    * `python Timetable.py` runs the Python script to parse the JSON output and create the TKinter GUI with the data from the optimal answer.
+    * `python Timetable.py` runs the Python script to parse the JSON output and create the Tkinter GUI with the data from the optimal answer.

 3. Wait until the timetable is generated in ASP and the GUI is launched in Python.